PolyU-VCLab/DEL/README.md

-# DEL
-Digit Entropy Loss for Numerical Learning of LLMs
+# Digit Entropy Loss for Numerical Learning of LLMs

 ```
     ██████╗  ███████╗ ██╗